mccamey/learning-matlab/README.md

 As to where they differ, an experienced programmer knows that their syntactical differences are minor compared to their conceptual similarities.
 However, R admittedly has a greater ability to handle and manipulate large datasets, while MATLAB can apply the theories of linear algebra far better than R. A near-comprehensive comparison between the two languages can be found [here](https://cran.r-project.org/doc/contrib/Hiebeler-matlabR.pdf) in a PDF from the University of Maine.

 Let’s begin to see how MATLAB can be used to gain insight about the nature of our world through mathematical models and computation.

-Download the PDF above to [view the report](https://github.com/mccamey/learning_matlab/blob/main/matlab_summary.pdf).
-Alternatively, you can download the .zip version to view the raw LaTeX file along with MATLAB output files.